UH System Scholarship Application

 - Kitty Lagareta Student Fund Scholarship

 John Young Scholarship in Fine and Performing Arts

-The John Young Scholarship Fund was established to assist art majors who are going into the art field as a career.
-The scholarship looks at the talent of the student.
-Student must have graduated from a hawaii high school or a G.E.D. from hawaii.
+The John Young Scholarship Fund was established to assist fine and performing arts majors who are going into an arts-related field as a career.
+The scholarship looks at the talent of the student as well as need.
+Student must have graduated from a Hawai'i high school or hold a G.E.D. from Hawai'i.
 Please contact WCC Professor of Art Paul Nash at (808) 235-7323 for more information.